Skip to main content

 Philosophy

-Olympia is the goddess of Hellenic heroism.
-The Heroic Code of Hellenia states that heroes should achieve great deeds so that their names become known to all.
+Olympia is the goddess of Haladric heroism.
+The Heroic Code of Haladria states that heroes should achieve great deeds so that their names become known to all.
 These deeds need not be morally good, rather epic in scale and universally renowned.
 When enough people know your name, your memory will live forever, granting a form of immortality.
 Some of the greatest heroes became so well known that they actually ascended to Godhood upon their deaths.

 Heroes settle their differences through challenges, be these of wit, skill or combat.
 Once a matter has been settled by a challenge, both parties must abide by the outcome.